Abcfinite/baby-journal/libs/adapters/bet-adapter/README.md

   - avoid game when the fav just won tournament.
 LOST $9.40

 - careful 50% wrong odds :
-  - historically player lost at least 2x to player with lower / no ranking in the last 10 games
+  - historically player lost at least 2x to player with lower / no ranking in the last 10 lost.
+LOST $10

 - DO NOT CASH OUT - LOST $3
   - score could be bad early: 1-6, 6-3, 6-0